mapbox/tippecanoe/README.md

  * `-pS` or `--simplify-only-low-zooms`: Don't simplify lines and polygons at maxzoom (but do simplify at lower zooms)
  * `-pt` or `--no-tiny-polygon-reduction`: Don't combine the area of very small polygons into small squares that represent their combined area.

+### Attempts to improve shared polygon boundaries

+ * `-ab` or `--detect-shared-borders`: In the manner of [TopoJSON](https://github.com/mbostock/topojson/wiki/Introduction), detect borders that are shared between multiple polygons and simplify them identically in each polygon.
+This takes more time and memory than considering each polygon individually.
+ * `-aL` or `--grid-low-zooms`: At all zoom levels below _maxzoom_, snap all lines and polygons to a stairstep grid instead of allowing diagonals.
+You will also want to specify a tile resolution, probably `-D8`.
+This option provides a way to display continuous parcel, gridded, or binned data at low zooms without overwhelming the tiles with tiny polygons, since features will either get stretched out to the grid unit or lost entirely, depending on how they happened to be aligned in the original data.
+You probably don't want to use this.

 ### Controlling clipping to tile boundaries

  * `-b` _pixels_ or `--buffer=`_pixels_: Buffer size where features are duplicated from adjacent tiles.
 Units are "screen pixels"—1/256th of the tile width or height. (default 5)
  * -pc or --no-clipping: Don't clip features to the size of the tile.
 If a feature overlaps the tile's bounds or buffer at all, it is included completely.
 Be careful: this can produce very large tilesets, especially with large polygons.
  * -pD or --no-duplication: As with --no-clipping, each feature is included intact instead of cut to tile boundaries.
 In addition, it is included only in a single tile per zoom level rather than potentially in multiple copies.
 Clients of the tileset must check adjacent tiles (possibly some distance away) to ensure they have all features.

-### Attempts to improve shared polygon boundaries

- * `-ab` or `--detect-shared-borders`: In the manner of [TopoJSON](https://github.com/mbostock/topojson/wiki/Introduction), detect borders that are shared between multiple polygons and simplify them identically in each polygon.
-This takes more time and memory than considering each polygon individually.
- * `-aL` or `--grid-low-zooms`: At all zoom levels below _maxzoom_, snap all lines and polygons to a stairstep grid instead of allowing diagonals.
-You will also want to specify a tile resolution, probably `-D8`.
-This option provides a way to display continuous parcel, gridded, or binned data at low zooms without overwhelming the tiles with tiny polygons, since features will either get stretched out to the grid unit or lost entirely, depending on how they happened to be aligned in the original data.

 ### Reordering features within each tile

  * `-pi` or `--preserve-input-order`: Preserve the original input order of features as the drawing order instead of ordering geographically.
 (This is implemented as a restoration of the original order at the end, so that dot-dropping is still geographic, which means it also undoes -ao).
- * `-ao` or `--reorder`: Reorder features to put ones with the same properties in sequence, to try to get them to coalesce
+ * `-ao` or `--reorder`: Reorder features to put ones with the same properties in sequence, to try to get them to coalesce.
+You probably don't want to use this.
  * `-ac` or `--coalesce`: Coalesce adjacent line and polygon features that have the same properties.
+You probably don't want to use this.
- * `-ar` or `--reverse`: Try reversing the directions of lines to make them coalesce and compress better
+ * `-ar` or `--reverse`: Try reversing the directions of lines to make them coalesce and compress better.
+You probably don't want to use this.

 ### Tile sizes